 To avoid climate catastrophe, renewable energy capacity must triple in the next six years.
 The private sector plays a critical role in this energy transition – as do Indigenous Peoples.
 If the opportunity of a just transition is to be realised, private sector and state commitment to Indigenous Peoples’ rights and transformative business models designed to deliver shared prosperity for and with Indigenous Peoples is non-negotiable.
 These need to be in alignment with Indigenous Peoples’ self-determined priorities.

-This report, jointly produced by Indigenous Peoples’ Rights International (IPRI) and the Business & Human Rights Resource Centre the Resource Centre, explores the case for a renewable energy transition that centres Indigenous Peoples’ rights, interests and prosperity, as determined by them, in pursuit of a global transition that is fast because it is fair and sustainable.
+This report, jointly produced by Indigenous Peoples’ Rights International (IPRI) and the Business & Human Rights Resource Centre, explores the case for a renewable energy transition that centres Indigenous Peoples’ rights, interests and prosperity, as determined by them, in pursuit of a global transition that is fast because it is fair and sustainable.

 Indigenous-led projects exemplify a shared prosperity model where our communities thrive by harnessing our knowledge and resources, ensuring that the benefits of renewable energy are felt by all, fostering resilience, empowerment, and a sustainable future for generations to come.